infusionsoft/keap-sdk/sdks/v2/java/docs/EmailApi.md

 | **403** | Forbidden |  -  |
 | **500** | Internal Server Error |  -  |

-## sendEmailUsingPOST1WithHttpInfo
+## sendEmailTemplateWithHttpInfo

-> ApiResponse<Void> sendEmailUsingPOST1 sendEmailUsingPOST1WithHttpInfo(emailSendRequest)
+> ApiResponse<Void> sendEmailTemplate sendEmailTemplateWithHttpInfo(emailSendTemplateRequest)

-Send an Email
+Send an email based on a template

-Sends an Email to a list of Contacts
+Send an email based on a template

 ### Example